On the real differential of a slice regular function: Preliminary results

 \end{definition} We will denote by $\mathcal{S}(\Omega_D)$ and by $\mathcal{S}^k(\Omega_D)$, for any $k\in\mathbb{N}\cup\{\infty\}$, the real vector spaces and right $\mathbb{H}$-module of slice functions on $\Omega_D$ induced by continuous and of class $\mathcal{C}^{k}$ stem functions, respectively.
 Thanks to Definition \ref{stem}, any slice function is well defined.
 Indeed, if $D$ is symmetric with respect to the real axis and $f=\mathcal{I}(F):\Omega_D\rightarrow \mathbb{H}$ is a slice function induced by $F$, then $f(\alpha+(-J)(-\beta))=F_1(\alpha+i(-\beta))-JF_2(\alpha+i(-\beta))=F_1(\alpha+i\beta)-J(-F_2(\alpha+i\beta))= F_1(\alpha+i\beta)+JF_2(\alpha+i\beta)=f(\alpha+J\beta)$.

 For slice functions we have the following representation theorem.
-It says that if we know the values of a slice function over two different semislices then we can reconstruct the whole function.
-This result is not surprising having in mind the ``affine nature'' of a slice function with respect to the imaginary unit.
+It says that if we know the values of a slice function over two different semi-slices then we can reconstruct the whole function.
+This is not a surprising result having in mind the ``affine nature'' of a slice function with respect to the imaginary unit.
 The precise statement is the following one. \begin{theorem}[\cite{ghiloniperotti}, Proposition 6] Let $f$ be a slice function on $\Omega_D$.
 If $J\neq K\in\mathbb{S}$ then, for every $x=\alpha+I\beta\in\Omega_D$, the following formula holds:

 In particular, for $K=-J$, we get the formula

 \end{theorem}

 Representation formulas for quaternionic slice regular functions appeared in \cite{colgensab,colgensabstru}, while the case of continuous slice functions can be found in \cite{ghiloniperotti}.